 All of these pieces of evidence may prove useful in supporting your claim.

-A number of different individuals could be held responsible for your injuries if you get hurt while working on a construction site, including:
+A number of different individuals could be held responsible for your injuries if you get in any DC construction accidents, including:

 - Construction site owners